Symbicort for asthma

 • A reliever treats the immediate symptoms of asthma such as tightened airways.
 It starts to work in a few minutes.

-Preventer: The usual dose is 1 to 2 inhalations every day, once or twice daily.
-The dose of Symbicort will be different for different people depending on the severity of your symptoms and the strength of your turbuhaler.
+The dose of Symbicort will be different for different people depending on the severity of your symptoms and the strength of your inhaler.

 Here are some things to know when you're using Symbicort.
 Other things may be important as well, so ask your healthcare provider what you should know about.